vikerup/azrestarn/README.md

 protected.

 The `user-agent` used to initiate the request is Chrome on Windows 10.
-This will help bypass some of the simple AzureAD Contitional-Access policies. `device_code` authentication is used to have the possilibity to login on a different machine as well as allowing Multi-Factor Authentication (MFA).
+This will help bypass some of the simple AzureAD Conditional-Access policies. `device_code` authentication is used to have the possibility to login on a different machine as well as allowing Multi-Factor Authentication (MFA).

 AzureAD refresh_token is valid for 14d where JWT's only live for 1h.
 Use `python3 azrestarn.py --refresh` to obtain new JWT's.